SECURITIES PURCHASE AGREEMENT

-2.3 Conditions to Purchase of Units.
-Subject to the terms and conditions of this Agreement, the Purchaser will at the Closing, on the Closing Date, purchase from the Company the Units in the amounts and for the Purchase Price as set forth on the signature page hereto, provided that (i) no Event of Default (or event that with the passage of time or the giving of notice, or both, would become an Event of Default), shall have occurred or would result therefrom; and (ii) the conditions in Section 5.1 have been satisfied.
-Subject to Section 2.5, the Company shall be permitted to sell up to one hundred sixty-five (165) Units pursuant to this Agreement.
-Purchase of the Units involves numerous risks, including those risks described in Article 8 hereof and in the Company’s SEC Reports.
+2.3 Conditions to Purchase of Shares.
+Subject to the terms and conditions of this Agreement, Camber will at the Closing purchase from Viking the Shares in the amounts and for the Purchase Price, provided that the conditions in Article 5 have been satisfied.
+Purchase of the Shares involves numerous risks, including those risks described in Viking’s SEC Reports.

 REPRESENTATIONS AND WARRANTIES; OTHER ITEMS